shieldgenerator7/AgranariTTRPG/GuideFromDnD.md

 In this game, you have a resource called Willpower.
 When you don’t like the outcome of a roll, you can spend Willpower to increase the result of that roll, potentially changing the outcome.
 You can spend as many willpower points as you want on a single roll.
 You can spend it on any number of rolls on any given day.
 At the very least, you regain all willpower at the start of each day.

 The amount you spend is multiplied by your Willpower Factor, which increases how much bonus your willpower gives to your roll.

+# Character

+## There are no classes

+In D&D, you pick your character’s class and that determines what features you can get.
+In this game, you can pick any feature any time, as long as you meet its requirements and can spend the XP for it.

+## There are no character levels

+Well there are, but it’s cosmetic only.
+A level is just a number to indicate a character’s power level.
+You don’t ever really “level up” and you gain features and power without “gaining a level”.

+## XP is used to increase skills

+When you gain XP, you spend it on certain skills, like Accuracy to increase your chance of hitting with your weapon, Dodge to increase your chance of dodging attacks, and lots of other things, like Smell to increase your chance of sensing a creature by scent alone.

+## You gain XP even out of combat

+Every day you can practice your skills, even if it’s not combat related.
+Each day you practice skills, you gain a little XP to spend as you choose on skills.

 ## Character stats are different